lpereira/hardinfo/CONTRIBUTING.md

 ## Coding

-Currently the code use a mixture  of TAB and SPACES but with priority to use 4 SPACES!
+Most ancient code use a mixture  of TAB and SPACES, but newer must prefered and priority its to use 4 SPACES!

 # Translations